tbepler/topaz/relion_run_topaz/README.md

 # relion_run_topaz

-These scripts allow you to run TOPAZ particle picker (https://github.com/tbepler/topaz) from the RELION (https://github.com/3dem/relion) gui as an External job type, allowing to:
+These scripts allow you to run TOPAZ particle picker and denoiser (https://github.com/tbepler/topaz) from the RELION (https://github.com/3dem/relion) gui as an External job type, allowing to:

  - Keep track of jobs in the RELION pipeline
  - Provide different selection of micrographs for training and/or created from the GUI (subset_selection)